Alexander Burnett (musician): Collaborations

-At the start of 2018 he co-wrote and produced "Clumsy Love" from Gamilaraay singer-songwriter Thelma Plum's first release since 2014 The same year, his co-write with Dan Sultan, 'Hold It Together', received an APRA Song of the Year nomination.
-He accumulated further writing and producing credits in 2018, with Elderbrook, Jack River, Mansionair, Graace, Japanese Wallpaper, Yates, and Muto.
+At the start of 2018 he co-wrote and produced "Clumsy Love" from Gamilaraay singer-songwriter Thelma Plum's first release since 2014 and subsequently co-wrote produced her multiple ARIA nominated album, 'Better in Blak' with highlights being 'Homecoming Queen', 'Not Angry Anymore' and 'Don't Bring A Good Girl Down'.

+The same year, his co-write with Dan Sultan, 'Hold It Together', received an APRA Song of the Year nomination.
+He accumulated further writing and producing credits in 2018, with Elderbrook, Jack River, Mansionair, Graace and Japanese Wallpaper.

-April 2021 saw 'Better in Blak' written by Alex and Thelma Plum win the highly coveted 'Vanda and Young' Global songwriting competition.
-Another collaboration, 'Homecoming Queen' placed third.
+April 2021 saw the song 'Better in Blak' written by Burnett and Thelma Plum win the highly coveted 'Vanda and Young' Global songwriting competition.
+Another collaboration, 'Homecoming Queen' placed third which was a historical first in the competition.

+Burnett and Thelma Plum went back into the studio in 2021 to write songs for her EP, 'Meanjin', which was produced by Burnett and Oli Horton.
+The singles 'Backseat of My Mind' and 'The Brown Snake' were both placed #21 and #44 of the Hottest 100 of that year.

+2023 saw the first release from his collaborations with Windang surf rock band Hockey Dad.
+'Still Have Room' saw the band return to form with a new sound and were placed #44 of the Hottest 100 of that year.
+The band released 'Base Camp' on 24th February and announced the title of their fourth studio album, 'Rebuild, Repeat' which Burnett co-wrote with and produced all the tracks with Oli Horton & Timothy McArtney.

+Burnett currently resides in Sydney working out of his own studio, LONG LIFE LIMITED, in Darlinghurst Australia.